Scheme M: “Fun on the Side”

 :) It has made me fall back in love with writing every now and then.
 And even though - not fishing here - I’m genuinely not sure I’ve gotten any better, I’ve definitely written some things, like Kora Theory, that make me proud and I am glad I’ve created them.

-I’ve found that this is the missing part of many portfolios I look at: why did you build this, specifically?
-You spent, say, 10 hours creating this thing.
-Why?
+I’ve found that this is the missing part of many portfolios I look at: why was this, specifically, built?

 I revived the idea of salary sim a few months ago to explore Svelte.
 It’s still pretty ugly, and it doesn’t respond exactly in real time, but at least it’s there.